phizaz/cprop/tf/README.md

     opt = CProp(opt, beta=0.999, c=1, cdf='bft')
 ```

-Options are the same as that of Pytorch.
+Options are the same as that of [Pytorch](https://github.com/phizaz/cprop/tree/master)

 You can see example in `cprop_cifar10.ipynb`